Balance concept and process as you gain experience with figure modeling, carving, plaster and bronze casting, wood fabrication and lamination.

 You are strongly encouraged to attend lectures, openings, and exhibitions to further enhance your ability to produce successful artwork.
 Faculty and graduate students exhibit creative work, make their work accessible to students, and serve as mentors to undergraduates.
 Faculty exhibit with undergraduate students at times.
 Periodically, Towson students compete with students at other art institutions in venues such as the Maryland Federation of Art Emerging Artist Exhibitions and the International Sculpture Center.

-Undergraduate tours of the art department are offered regularly this spring.
+Undergraduate tours of the art department are offered regularly.
 Guided tours in the summer are available by special arrangement and self-guided tours are available any weekday.
+Take a virtual tour of the sculpture studio.

 Students are encouraged to participate in an internship program, experiencing work with a professional in the field.